Wants to Meet Up

 Join Couchsurfing to see Ana ’s full profile.

-I was born and raised in a small town in Brazil, but then when I was 16 I did my first trip abroad, and I still remember the feeling of when I crossed the boarding gate and left my parents behind.
-I spent one year studying in a High School in the USA at that time.
+I was born and raised in a small town in Brazil, but when I was 16 I did my first trip abroad, and I still remember the feeling of when I crossed the boarding gate and left everything I knew behind.

 That trip changed me and my way of seeing the world.

 From the day I came back, I started to search for ways to travel the whole world!

 I believe short trips are nice to relax and see the beauty of the countries, but living in a country is what I seek the most because is that how you really get to know its culture and people, so I chased opportunities to do so: I went to Poland to teach English to kids, to Hungary to show my culture and help in a kindergarten, to Peru to conduct a leadership workshop to teenagers, got a scholarship to go to Argentina and Colombia to study one semester of my Bachelor, went to Bolivia to work in an orphanage home with handicap children, worked as an Au Pair in Luxembourg, UK, and Iceland, and volunteered in more than 15 projects through work away in different countries.

 I have an educational travel Instagram with insights on how to travel on a low budget and knowledge about the culture and history of the places I visit www.instagram.com/pelagalaxia

 Why I’m on Couchsurfing

 Sure I could pay a hostel and just have a nice bed waiting for me in the end of the day, but there are things that the money doesn't buy.

 I don't care about sleeping in someone's floor as long as we get the chance to share a tea, a story, and a smile.